Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/upgrade-guide-2021-2.md

 ## Upgrading from URP 11.x.x

-* URP 12.0.x does not have breaking changes compared with URP 11.x.x.
-To upgrade URP to version 12.0.x, install the new version of the package, no upgrade steps are required.
+### URP Global Settings
+URP 2021.2 introduces a new URP Global Settings Asset which saves all settings that are unrelated to which URP Asset is active.

+This asset will be created automatically when you open the project on the new version of URP.
+Please note that the build may fail if this asset is not present when building.

 ## Upgrading from URP 10.0.x–10.2.x